aiquantumcypher/qpqe-bitcoin-hackathon/README.md

 Company: https://www.aiquantumcypher.com
 Note: Certain proprietary code has been excluded to protect intellectual property.
 For full details or licensing inquiries, contact [your email or website].
 License
 This project is proprietary and not licensed for use.
 All rights reserved by AI Quantum Cypher.
-Contact [your email or website] for licensing inquiries.
+Contact [https://aiquantumcypher.com] for licensing inquiries.